 Welcome to Montessori Education.

-We help parents understand Montessori so they can better their child and themselves.
+We help parents and teachers understand Montessori so they can better their child and themselves.

-Montessori Education offers individual consultations tailored to specific needs, coffee chats for parent groups, and community talks across the country on such topics as What is Montessori?, The Successful Child, and Communicating & Connecting with Children.
+Montessori Education offers individual consultations, coffee chats for parent and/or teacher groups, and community talks across the country on such topics as What is Montessori?, The Successful Child, and Communicating & Connecting with Children.

 About Jesse McCarthy, Head Guide at Montessori Education

 Jesse McCarthy, author of the upcoming book Montessori Education, is an expert in child development.
 He received his B.A. in psychology from the University of California, Los Angeles (UCLA) and his Montessori teacher's diploma for 3- to 6-year-olds from the Montessori Institute of San Diego (MISD).
 Jesse has worked with thousands of children, teachers, and parents through the years, as an elementary & junior-high school teacher, as a Head of School overseeing programs for infants to 8th graders, and as an executive helping to lead a group of over a dozen Montessori schools.